 #1 Lonsdale in THE GENTLEMEN

 At number one we have another brand that appeared in a single 2020 movie: the British sporting brand Lonsdale.
-It was worn by an array of characters in THE GENTLEMEN, including Colin Firth.
+It was worn by an array of characters in THE GENTLEMEN, including Colin Farrell.
 This resulted in over 16 minutes of screen time with its logo visible in 84% of it.
 With THE GENTLEMEN having been watched by over 58 million viewers worldwide between its theatrical and post-theatrical runs, this placement has been worth 16.5 million dollars to date.

 Lonsdale was heavily involved with this placement.
 The tracksuits worn in THE GENTLEMEN were designed for the film and are on their website.